-Brick House is about a group of women who came together in the 1970s to form a professional football team called the Houston Herricanes.
+A group of women came together in the 1970s to form a professional football team called the Houston Herricanes.
 These groundbreaking ladies came to the field with little to no experience and left having been a part of the first full-tackle women's football league.
 Coming from all different walks of life, this diverse group found camaraderie in the unit they built together.
 Though they were often ridiculed, they stuck with it for as long as finances would allow and they made history even if it hasn't been told yet.

 This film will explore the unique stories of these extraordinary women.
 Texas in the '70s was an interesting time.
 Title 9 went into effect in 1972 and while many were excited for it, others chastised it.
 The Herricanes faced minimal support from the public during the 5 years they played.
 They were teased and joked at both in their personal lives and in the stadiums they played in.
 But for every bit of the support they lacked from the community, they found with each other.